 Perhaps, if a second visit to Amalfi comes my way, will spend more time exploring the towns along the coastline.

 Amalfi Coast -1

-You can't get enough if the coastline view.
+You can't get enough of the coastline view.
 Its massive and brilliant.
-A little while after leaving Sorrento, you can see various cliffs, houses built on then and the sheer coast dropping just below it.
+A little while after leaving Sorrento, you can see various cliffs, houses built on them and the sheer coast dropping off just below it.
 If I had know before what I know now, would have taken another SITA bus ride from Amalfi to Vetri-sul-mar (Salerno route) and back to complete the view.

 Ravello (one bus ride away) is worth a visit.
 Down in Amalfi, it was sunny while at Ravello up in the mountains, it was misty and cool.
 It is more serene and offers more greenery than the town below.

 Just don't go expecting a big beach though.
 There is a reason why people talk about the coastline and not the beaches :)

 If traveling by bus from Sorrento, best views are if you sit on the right side of the bus.

 Augustus Garden is worth a visit (entry 1€), if you are not a garden person, then head there for the view.
 There are benches where you can rest, enjoy the lovely view and soak up some sun on a windy day.
 You can stroll through the streets and check the numerous shopping options.